JeanBaptisteMEYER/TaschApp/README.md

 TASCH is an simple app that will download and display a catalog of products

 - Runs on Android 5+
-- MVVM + Data Binging
+- MVVM + Data Binding
 - Okhttp for http calls
 - Gson for Json handling
 - Glide for image loading